 Mountain View, California

-Honest, advisory real estate in Mountain View and the wider mid-Peninsula.
-1 documented Mountain View closing on $2.33M of local volume (234 Jason Way, December 2021, $2,325,000).
-Mountain View Whisman K-8, Mountain View-Los Altos UHSD (state rank #48 of 1,907, top 5%), Castro Street downtown, in-pool Googleplex, LinkedIn, Microsoft Silicon Valley.
+Honest, advisory real estate in Mountain View and the wider mid-Peninsula, where the parcel, not the city name, decides which district and which high school a buyer is actually purchasing.
+1 documented Mountain View closing on $2.3M of local volume (234 Jason Way, December 2021, $2,325,000).
+The city is split by design: Mountain View Whisman K-8 (state rank top 10%) hands students up to Mountain View-Los Altos UHSD at 9-12 (state rank #48 of 1,907, top 5%), a step up rather than down, with Castro Street's walkable downtown a short distance from the in-city Googleplex, LinkedIn, and Microsoft Silicon Valley campuses.

 Why Mountain View